mscook/CV/CV.rst

 **Doing bioinformatics better**.
 Australian Bioinformatics Conference, Melbourne Australia, 2014 (slides_).
 DevOps principles for bioinformaticians.
 SemVer, Dependency pinning, virtual environments, software revisioning, virtualisation and containerisation.

 **An Introduction to RethinkDB and how we use it**.
 Brisbane NoSQL Users Group, Brisbane Australia, 2014.
 An hour long presentation introducing all aspects of RethinkDB, followed by live demoing of our tool BanzaiVis.
 Spun up a set of RethinkDB instances for attendees to get hands on usage experience.
-RethinkDB team even sent some T-shirts, stickers and other swag for event_.
+RethinkDB team even sent some T-shirts, stickers and other swag for the event_.

 .. _slides: http://www.slideshare.net/mscook/australian-bioinformatics-conference-abic-2014-talk-doing-bioinformatics-better
 .. _event: https://twitter.com/mscook/status/509150503167475713